webrtc-for-the-curious/webrtc-for-the-curious/content/docs/06-data-communication.md

 {{<expand "Question: Can we send audio or video via data channel?">}}
 *Short Answer:*

-You can send any data over data channel.
-In a browser case, it is your responsibility to decode the data and pass it to a media player for rendering, while it is automatically done when you use media channels.
+You could send any data over data channel.
+In a browser case, it is your responsibility to decode the data and pass it to a media player for rendering, where it is automatically done when you use media channels.

 *Related sections for more details:*
 * [Audio and Video Communication](/docs/05-media-communication)
 {{</expand>}}

 ## Functional Overview
+Data channel can deliver any types of data.
+If you wish, you send send audio or video data over the data channel too, but if you need to playback the media in real-time, using media channels (See [Media Communication]({{< ref "05-media-communication.md" >}})) that uses RTP/RTCP protocols are the better options.

-### What does data channels solve?
+### What are the applications of data channel?
-* Application examples
+Applicability of the data channel is unlimited!
+The data channel solves packet loss, congestion problems and many other stuff for you and provide you with very simple API to deliver you your data to your peer in real-time.
+You just need to focus on what your application wants to achieve, and be creative.

+Here are some example applications using the data channel:
   - Real-time network games
-  - Game player action events
-  - Asset exchange
+  - Serverless home automation from remote
   - Text chat
-  - Collaborative file transfer (distributed storage p2p file sharing)
+  - Animation (series of still images)
+  - P2P CDN (Content Delivery Network)
-  - Monitoring IoT devices
+  - Monitoring data from IoT
+  - Continuous ingestion of time-series data from sensor devices
+  - Real-time image recognition with AI from cameras

-### Protocol Stack
+### Protocol Stack Overview
-(TODO)

-### Basic Features
+The data channel is comprised of the following 3 layers:
+* Data Channel Layer
+* DCEP (Data channel Establishment Protocol) Layer
+* SCTP (Stream Control Transmission Protocol) Layer

+{{< figure src="/images/06-datachan-proto-stack.png">}}

+#### Data Channel Layer
+This layer provides API.

+#### Data channel Establishment Protocol Layer
+This layer is responsible for the data channel handshake with the peer.
+It uses a SCTP stream as a control channel to negotiate capabilities such as ordered delivery, maxRetransmits/maxPacketLifeTime (a.k.a.
+"Partial-reliability"), etc.

+#### SCTP Protocol Layer
+This is the heart of the data channel.
+What it does includes:

+* Channel multiplexing (In SCTP, channels are called "streams")
+* Reliable delivery with TCP-like retransmission mechanism
-* Reliability
+* Partial-reliability options
 * Congestion Avoidance
 * Flow Control